-One central term of Hegel, the German word “aufheben”, is usualy translated as “sublation” into English.
+One central term of Hegel, the German word “aufheben”, is usually translated as “sublation” into English.

 It has three meanings, which Hegel all means at the same time:

 Out of this picture, came these meanings:

 b) You can see in that picture the meaning “raising something to a higher level”, taking it a step further etc. While Hegel plays much with this meaning (in the sense that the Aufhebung / Sublation needs to take the original thesis to a higher level, think for example of Newton Physics vs. Einstein Physics), it is not really that much explicit present in the common use of that phrase in German common language.

 c) You take something from the ground to examine it or to store it away.
 So the phrase is also used in the sense of “storing”, “saving”, “preserving” (usually for later use).
 This is a common use of the word in German.
 Hegel uses this interpretation in the sense that the original thesis and antithesis are still present in some sense in the wider sublation (again one can think of Newton vs. Einstein).

 d) Another popular use of “Aufhebung”/“aufheben” in theGerman common language is nearly the opposite of c)): I think the English language also uses the verb “to lift” (as present in the original picture presented in a))), in the sense of “to end”, “to negate” say in the expression “to lift a ban” etc.